 In grief therapy, the mourner talks about the deceased and tries to recognize whether he or she is experiencing an expected amount of emotion about the death.
 Grief therapy may allow the mourner to see that anger, guilt, or other negative or uncomfortable feelings can exist at the same time as more positive feelings about the person who died.

-In grief therapy six tasks can be used to help a mourner work through her grief:
+In grief therapy, six tasks can be used to help mourners work through their grief:

 Complications in grief may come about due to unresolved grief from earlier losses.
 The grief for these earlier losses must be managed to handle the current grief.
-Grief therapy includes dealing with blockages to the mourning process, identifying any unfinished business with the deceased and identifying other losses that result from the death.
-The bereaved must see that the loss is final and to picture life after the mourning period.
+Grief therapy includes dealing with blockages to the mourning process, identifying any unfinished business with the deceased, and identifying other losses resulting from the death.
+The bereaved must see that the loss is final and begin to picture life after the mourning period.

 Complicated grief reactions require more complex therapies than uncomplicated grief reactions.
 Adjustment disorders (especially depressed and anxious mood or disturbed emotions and behavior), major depression, substance abuse, and even post-traumatic stress disorder are some of the common problems of complicated bereavement.
 Complicated grief is identified by the extended duration of the symptoms, the disruption to daily life caused by the symptoms or by the intensity of the symptoms (for example, intense suicidal thoughts or acts).

 Complicated or unresolved grief may appear as a complete absence of grief and mourning, an ongoing inability to experience normal grief reactions, delayed grief, conflicted grief, or chronic grief.
 Factors that contribute to the chance that one may experience complicated grief include the suddenness of the death, the gender of the person in mourning, and the relationship to the deceased (for example, an intense, extremely close or very contradictory relationship).